Forward Invariance in Neural Network Controlled Systems: A Dynamical Approach to Set Invariance

-where $\sfE_{\calS}:\Tgeq^{2n}\times\Tgeq^{2q}\to\R^{2n}$.
+where $\sfE_{\calS}^{\sfc}:\Tgeq^{2n}\times\Tgeq^{2q}\to\R^{2n}$.
 One of the key features of the embedding system, which evolves on $\Tgeq^{2n}$, is that the inclusion function is evaluated separately on each face of the hyper-rectangle $[\ulx,\olx]$, represented by $[\ulx,\olx_{i:\ulx}]$ and $[\ulx_{i:\olx},\olx]$ for each $i\in\{1,\dots,n\}$.
-One favorable consequence of this separation is that the neural network verification steps from~\eqref{eq:clinclfun} and~\eqref{eq:clinterbased} are computed separately on each face, \emph{i.e.}, the $(C_{[\ulx,\olx]},\uld_{[\ulx,\olx]},\old_{[\ulx,\olx]})$ tuple from Assumption~\ref{asm:linearapprox} is localized separately to each face.
-As seen in Proposition~\ref{prop:invariance}, this meshes nicely with Nagumo's Theorem~\cite{FB:99}, which allows us to guarantee forward invariance by checking the boundary of the hyper-rectangle through one evaluation of the embedding system~\eqref{eq:embsys}.
+In Proposition~\ref{prop:invariance}, this meshes nicely with Nagumo's Theorem~\cite{FB:99}, which allows us to guarantee forward invariance by checking the boundary of the hyper-rectangle through one evaluation of the embedding system~\eqref{eq:embsys}.